About the image:

-The TRUTH of this painting, I eventually learned, is that it depicts a lady tracing her lover’s image on the wall before he goes off to war.
+The truth of the painting, I eventually learned, is that it depicts a practice that existed long centuries before photography – a young lady tracing her lover’s image on the wall before he goes off to war.

-But, as such, this painting is not a single frozen moment in time.
+But this painting is not that single frozen moment in time.

 It is a doorway.
 A portal.

-And with those and other questions my muse throws at me there arises a tempest of possible plots and subplots, story arcs and character arcs, scenes and themes.
+In answer, my writer’s brain kicks out a whirlwind of possible plots and subplots, story arcs and character arcs, scenes and themes, and writerly things.

-And so, in the end, the painting means all the things I wanted it to mean and more.
+And so the painting means all the things I wanted it to mean, and more.

 What does your muse look like?
 How does it/he/she inspire you?